gitpan/Text-SenseClusters/Testing/preprocess/sval2/maketarget/README.txt

 ----------------------

 Tests written in testA*.sh test maketarget.pl under normal conditions.
-Run normal-op.sh to run all test cases testA*.sh.
-These tests are conducted with both the --head tag and without.

 Test A1  :	Tests on a preprocessed data in which all letters are in
 		lowercase